zwave-js/node-zwave-js/docs/data-collection/data-collection.md

 In order to gain insight into how `zwave-js` is used, which manufacturers and devices are most prevalent and where to best focus our efforts in order to improve `zwave-js` the most, we collect statistics about the devices used in our ecosystem.
 This information is only collected **if the application developer has opted in** into this functionality.
 Since some users may have concerns about this data being collected, even though the data cannot be tied to a specific user, we have built our own [statistics stack](https://github.com/zwave-js/statistics-server) which is self-hosted next to the Sentry instances.
 The reports include the following data:

--   A **hash** of a salted unique value, which is calculated by salting the network's home id with a 32 byte randomly generated number.
+-   A **hash** of your network's home ID salted with a 32 byte randomly generated number.
 This is used to distinguish the individual records to ensure that duplicate entries aren't made.
-The hash and salt cannot be reversed to reconstruct the home id.
+The hash and salt cannot be reversed to reconstruct the home ID.
 -   The application that uses `zwave-js` and its version.
 -   The version of `zwave-js`.
 -   The **manufacturer ID**, **product type**, **product ID** and **firmware version** that are reported by each device - in other words which devices you have.

-> [!NOTE] We do not collect the submitting user's IP address, nor is the IP address or any other identifying information stored and tied to the record.
+> [!NOTE] We do not collect your IP address, nor is the IP address or any other identifying information stored and tied to a record.

 Here's an example of the collected data along with an explanation: